codemug/aiofmp/docs/RELEASING.md

 # Release Process Documentation

-This document describes the automated release process for aiofmp using Semantic Release and GitHub Actions.
+This document describes the automated release process for aiofmp using python-semantic-release and GitHub Actions.

 ## Overview

 The release process is fully automated and triggered by commits to the `main` branch.
 It uses:

-- **Semantic Release**: For automated versioning based on conventional commits
+- **python-semantic-release**: For automated versioning based on conventional commits
 - **GitHub Actions**: For CI/CD pipeline
 - **PyPI**: For package distribution
 - **Conventional Commits**: For commit message standardization